CaTS offers delivery of media equipment to any Registrar-scheduled class in the class's Registrar-scheduled room.

 - Location: Classroom Technology Support office, 025 Library Annex

 - Business Hours: 8:30 a.m. to 5 p.m., Monday through Friday

 Delivery Order Deadlines

 Classroom delivered equipment is available on a first-come, first-serve basis.
 Delivery orders must be received by no later than 2:30 p.m. the business day before equipment is needed.
-Next day delivery orders placed after 2:30 p.m. will need to be picked up in person by the client at the CTS office in 017 Dunbar Library and returned by 5 p.m. the same day.
+Next day delivery orders placed after 2:30 p.m. will need to be picked up in person by the client at the CaTS Help Desk in 025 Library Annex and returned by 5 p.m. the same day.
 Also note that no equipment will be delivered to classrooms before 7:30 a.m.

 Electronic Classrooms: Did you know that most WSU classrooms already have the equipment that you can request through our delivery service?
 For a list of these electronic classrooms, including locations and equipment lists, see the Electronic Classrooms webpage.